etoxin/browser-classes/README.md

 Adds browser classes to document body.
 For better cross browser SCSS styling.

-This library adds the current browser and version to the `<body>` as a class to the site.
+This library adds the current browser and version to the `<body>` tag as a class to the site.

-Once run your `<body>` will have the following class added.
+Once you run the class, your `<body>` tag will have the following class added.

 ```html
 <body class="browser-firefox-65">